 - represent a mix of cities from the original founding countries and the more recent member states so the outcome (and the interaction from participants in the final event) can reflect different historical perspectives and expectations on the Schuman declaration;

 - be close to a border with at least another country, to add an additional cross-border dimension not only in terms of participants but also of intercultural exchange and symbolism in the event,

 - be not a capital city, to reach out to circles normally left outside the European debates that take place in capital cities.

-The project will end with the final Citizens Summit on Europe Day, the 8th May 2020, in Brussels.
+The project will end with the final Citizens Summit on Europe Day, the 9th of May 2020 (Online).
 It is meant to present the meaning of the Schuman declaration and discuss on its long-term perspectives.
 It will be an occasion for participants to share their ideas and reflect on Schuman’s vision: discussion among direct witness, MEPs and representatives of CS will be held, as well as debates on current challenges and prospects.
 During this event, 5 declarations from each grassroots event will be presented and the most successful “Schuman 2.0 Declaration” will be awarded during the Citizens' Summit.

 In our event of 14 -15 December 2019, 35 European citizens will be trained to become the new “Schuman 2.0 Ambassador”.
 The 35 young Europeans Schuman 2.0 ambassadors will act as facilitators and multipliers during the whole project duration period.
 They will be requested:

 - to attend the Schuman 2.0 Ambassadors training in Brussels, 14-15th of December 2019;

 - to participate and contribute to at least 2 grassroots events in cooperation with local partners and other ambassadors;